Business entities in UK in 2023

-Healy Consultants will assist our Clients with incorporating the optimal British corporate structure.
+Healy Consultants Group PLC will assist our Clients to set up a business in the UK with an optimal British corporate structure.
 There are several ways of doing business in UK, the most common being the registration of a limited liability company.

 The British limited liability company

-- Clients who wish to set up a company in the UK are recommended to incorporate a limited liability company (private limited company).
-This entity requires i) one director ii) one shareholder (both of which can be foreigners non-UK residents) and iii) a paid-up capital of £1.
-The registration can be completed in a week;
+- Clients who wish to set up a business in the country are recommended setting up a limited company in UK (private limited company).
+This entity requires i) one director ii) one shareholder (both of whom can be non-UK residents) and iii) a minimum paid-up capital of £1.
+The registration of a British LLC can be completed in one week;

-- A UK LLC is subject to corporate income tax at a standard rate of 19% and must file financial statements with Companies House;
+- A UK LLC is subject to corporate income tax at a standard rate of 19% and it must file financial statements with the Companies House;

-- Best uses: An LLC is the most common type of business entity in the UK and it is suitable for foreigners interested in starting trading or service companies in the country.
+- Best uses: An LLC is the most common type of business entity in the UK and it is most suitable for foreigners who are interested in starting trading or service companies in the country.

 The British public limited company